Gear-for-Punks/gfp-smartcontract-website/README.md

 *This repo auto-deploys the `main` branch of `frontend/*` to www.gearforpunks.com via netlify so please be mindful of this!!!*

-Ethereum erc721 derivative of GEAR but for futuristiv punks that uses the following tools:
+Ethereum erc721 derivative of GEAR but for futuristic punks that uses the following tools:

 - Hardhat
 - Waffle